Menu

 • Institution.
 Many colleges and universities award grants based on need.
 Amounts vary based on award, college, and financial circumstances.

-Often, grants are given with no stipulations to pay back.
-However, some grants have guidelines that if you don’t follow, you might have to repay your grant.
-For instance, the TEACH Grant requires teachers to meet specific qualifications by a certain time period, or their grant converts into an unsubsidized loan.
+Typically, grants come with no stipulation for repayment.
+However, some carry conditions that, if not fulfilled, might require you to repay the grant.
+For instance, the TEACH Grant requires teachers to meet specific qualifications by a certain time, or their grant converts into an unsubsidized loan.
 When you apply for the TEACH Grant, you’ll sign an agreement where you understand the terms, and if you fail to meet them, you’ll repay the loan.

-Before applying for a grant, make sure you understand all the requirements, including what happens if you don’t meet them all.
+Before you start the application process for a grant, ensure you fully understand all the requirements, including the consequences of not meeting them all.

 Scholarships

-Scholarships are merit-based awards for money that doesn’t need to be repaid, usually based on grade-point average (GPA), test scores, or extracurricular activities, like sports or clubs.
+Scholarships, another form of monetary support, are merit-based awards that do not need to be repaid and are usually based on factors like grade-point average (GPA), test scores, or extracurricular activities, such as sports or clubs.

-Scholarships can pay for education-related expenses, and depending on the award, you can pocket any extra to cover other needs, like transportation, housing, and food.
-Scholarships come from:
+Scholarships can cover education-related expenses, and depending on the award, you can pocket any extra to cover other needs, like transportation, housing, and food.
+Scholarships are sponsored by:

 • Nonprofits and community groups